-Metric # Metric Baseline Year 1 Outcome 2024-2025 Year 2 Outcome 2025-2026 Target for Year 3 Outcome 2026-2027 Current Difference from Baseline M3.1 iReady Reading Diagnostic The Spring administration of the iReady Reading Diagnostics show 48% of students are at or above grade level in reading This score will be available by May 2025 This score will be available by May 2026 By May 2027, the iReady Reading Diagnostic will show that 65% of students are at or above grade level in reading.
-Baseline year M3.2 NWEA Vocabulary The Spring administration of the NWEA Vocabulary Diagnostics show 36% of students are at or above grade level in vocabulary This score will be available by May 2025 This score will be available by May 2026 By May 2027, the NWEA Map Vocabulary Assessment will show that 65% of students are at or above grade level in reading.
-Baseline year M3.3 NWEA Reading The Spring administration of the NWEA Map Reading shows 27% of students are at or above grade level in reading This score will be available by May 2025 This score will be available by May 2026 By May 2027, the NWEA Reading Assessment will show that 55% of students are at or above grade level in reading.
-Baseline year M3.4 CASD DFS ALL students DFS -19.9 The 2024 CASD will be released in the Fall of 2024 The 2025 CASD will be released in the Fall of 2025 The 2026 CASD will show a DFS of zero or better Baseline year
+Metric # Metric Baseline Year 1 Outcome 2024-2025 Year 2 Outcome 2025-2026 Target for Year 3 Outcome 2026-2027 Current Difference from Baseline M3.1 iReady Reading Diagnostic The Spring administration of the iReady Reading Diagnostics show 48% of students are at or above grade level in reading The Spring administration of the iReady Reading Diagnostics show 48% of students are at or above grade level in reading This score will be available by May 2026 By May 2027, the iReady Reading Diagnostic will show that 65% of students are at or above grade level in reading.
+Baseline year M3.2 NWEA Vocabulary The Spring administration of the NWEA Vocabulary Diagnostics show 36% of students are at or above grade level in vocabulary The Spring administration of the NWEA Vocabulary Diagnostics show 35% of students are at or above grade level in vocabulary This score will be available by May 2026 By May 2027, the NWEA Map Vocabulary Assessment will show that 65% of students are at or above grade level in reading.
+Baseline year M3.3 NWEA Reading The Spring administration of the NWEA Map Reading shows 27% of students are at or above grade level in reading The Spring administration of the NWEA Map Reading shows 31% of students are at or above grade level in reading This score will be available by May 2026 By May 2027, the NWEA Reading Assessment will show that 55% of students are at or above grade level in reading.
+Baseline year

+M3.4 CASD DFS ALL students DFS -19.9 2024 CASD DFS - 19.9 The 2025 CASD will be released in the Fall of 2025 The 2026 CASD will show a DFS of zero or better Baseline year M3.5 CAASPP Data - CA School Dashboard SPED student group SPED students DFS -83.2 SPED students DFS -91.3 The 2025 CASD will be released in the Fall of 2025 The 2026 CASD will show a DFS of -50 or better Baseline year